 There is a fine Celtic cross at Kildalton next to a ruined chapel.
 It is thought to date from around 800 AD and is made of bluestone.

-Calmac run a car ferry from Kennacraig to Port Ellen or Port Askaig.
+Calmac runs a vehicle ferry from Kennacraig to Port Ellen or Port Askaig.
 During the summer on a Wednesday it is also possible to travel to Islay from Oban via Colonsay.
 This is how I arrived.
 You can also fly to Islay from Colonsay, Oban or Glasgow.
 I did visit the airport but only to buy more coffee and cake at the Drome Café, which was alright but nothing special.

 American Monument at The Oa